vanillaxx/io-lab-docker-ci-public/README.md

 ### 3. Push the image to docker hub

 > (a student is granted 0.25 point for a success)
+> Remember to use `docker login` to authorize with image repository first!

 Fill the missing `TODO-s` in the Makefile so that 'make push' worked.